 A Moral Dilemma

 The episode begins with Capt.
-Sisko starting to dictate a personal log, and he is so stressed, so mentally and emotionally drained from the previous few weeks’ events, he literally has to ask the computer for the Stardate out of a palpable frustration.
-He begins by saying that for the umpteenth time, he had to post the weekly casualty report for his crew to check if anyone they knew was listed as missing, wounded or KIA during the Dominion War, which the Federation was beginning to lose, and lose badly.
+Sisko beginning to dictate a personal log, and he is so stressed, so mentally and emotionally drained from the previous few weeks’ events, he has to ask the computer for the Stardate out of sheer frustration.
+He begins by saying that he had to post the weekly casualty report for his crew for the umpteenth time, so they could check if anyone they knew was listed as missing, wounded or KIA during the Dominion War, which the Federation was beginning to lose, and lose badly.

 A Very Bloody Business